pouretrebelle/chareads.com/content/videos/migrated/2015-01-06-2014-reading-statistics/index.md

 youtubeId: -wQ2UXNDWaY
 datePublished: 2015-01-06
 image: cover.jpg
+---

----Also known as the day I spent struggling with After Effects.
+Also known as the day I spent struggling with After Effects.

 A few people have asked what I use to keep track of the books I read so [here's an Excel spreadsheet template based off mine](http://bit.ly/readingtemplate)